No one told me to get a first cervical cancer screening test at age 21

-No one told me to get a first cervical cancer screening test at age 21; and word-of-mouth advice didn’t cover the importance of healthcare check-ups.
+No one told me to get a well-woman exam (including my first cervical cancer screening test) at age 21; and word-of-mouth advice didn’t cover the importance of healthcare check-ups.
 Besides, I was feeling well and as an uninsured mother with two young boys, I had plenty of other challenges at the time.

 After 12 months I got a reminder card in the mail to schedule a visit, and I went back in.
 This time, the results from my cervical sample collection were still abnormal, so another colposcopy exam was recommended to take a closer look.
 A tissue sample of suspicious areas was collected and sent to the laboratory.